 Let’s agree upfront that some people have no other choice in how they get around because of major illness or injury.
 Those people have my genuine sympathy.

-But if that was all that was going on, we’d be talking about a few thousand…not hundreds of thousands.
-Yet with annual sales estimated at 80,000 per year and a national fleet estimated at 350,000, Britain is now The Mobility Scooter Capital of Europe.
+But if that was all that was going on, we’d be talking about a few thousand.
+But with annual sales estimated at 80,000 per year and a national fleet estimated at 350,000, Britain is now The Mobility Scooter Capital of Europe.

 First, there are very few mobility scooters in France, Switzerland and Italy, countries with ageing populations comparable to the UK.
-This suggests a cultural explanation is at play here.
+This suggests a cultural explanation is at play.

 So why am I talking about mobility scooters on a blog about how to get rich?
 Aren’t they 2 completely unrelated subjects?

-But mainly because mobility scooters represent extreme consumerism.
-These are things that few people should need.
+Mobility scooters are things that few people should need.
 And that no one should want.
 Yet they’re packaged up with advertising and marketing as a lifestyle and convenience product and sold to the hard of thinking using elevator music, soft focus advertorials and smiley, unthreatening presenters.

 Note how at 3 mins 22 seconds sports alloy wheels and low profile tyres are touted as key benefits.
 I’m guessing those were aimed at the guys.
 Perfect for cruising up and down Bournemouth sea front, no doubt.

-Here we have the ingredients for a consumer sucker fad:
+Here we have the ingredients for a national health disaster:

 1) A product that appeals to our natural desire to conserve energy (when we lived in the wild, we’d need that energy later)